 Collaboration revenue is related to our collaboration agreements with Daiichi Sankyo and Otsuka.
 Collaboration revenue in the year ended December 31, 2022, was primarily related to sales of bulk tablets under supply agreements and royalty revenue received from collaboration partners.
-Collaboration revenue in the year ended December 31, 2021, was primarily related to the initial recognition of the upfront payment from our license and collaboration agreement with DS, sales of bulk tablets under supply agreements, and royalty revenue received from collaboration partners.
+Collaboration agreement with DS, sales of bulk tablets under supply agreements, and royalty revenue received from collaboration partners.
 Under contracted supply agreements with ex-U.S. collaborators, we may manufacture and supply quantities of active pharmaceutical ingredient, or API, or bulk tablets reasonably required by ex-U.S. collaboration partners for the development or sale of licensed products in their respective territory.
 We recognize revenue when the collaboration partner has obtained control of the API or bulk tablets.
 We also receive royalties from the commercialization of such products, and record our share of the variable consideration, representing a percentage of net product sales, as collaboration revenue in the period in which such underlying sales occur and costs are incurred by the collaborators.